robertarnorsson/keykeeper_exe/README.md

 **How to remove**
 1. When logged in and at the main screen click the burger menu in the bottom right and then click the top butten called `New Filter`
 2. Click the filter dropdown button and select a filter that you want to be deleted
-3. Click the button called `Remove Filter` to remove the filter *Note: A removed filter can't be recovered and every passord in the filter that is removed will be deleted!*
+3. Click the button called `Remove Filter` to remove the filter *Note: A removed filter can't be recovered and every passord in the filter will be deleted!*

 ## What is coming
 - Changes to how you add and manage passwords